-The components of the CAMP4W Implementation Strategy (Attachment 1) include the Background and Purpose, Assessed Vulnerabilities and Needs, Time-Bound Targets, Policy Framework, Climate Decision-Making Framework and a set of Implementation Timelines, which include projected board decision points for water, energy, and infrastructure projects and programs to comprehensively prepare the Board and member agencies for anticipated CAMP4W assessments and decisions.
-These timelines are iterative and subject to change based on evolving information and adaptation needs, and progress will be reported annually in the CAMP4W Annual Reports.
-This action is limited to approving the components of the Implementation Strategy, including the Policy Framework and Climate Decision-Making Framework.
-Specific projects and other investments will be brought to the Board separately, when and as appropriate.
+The components of today's Draft CAMP4W Implementation Strategy (Attachment 1) include the Background and Purpose, Assessed Vulnerabilities and Needs, Time-Bound Targets, Policy Framework, and the Climate Decision-Making Framework.
+Staff is in the process of developing, and will include in the next Draft, descriptions of anticipated projects, programs, and initiatives and a defined set of new and ongoing tasks with an achievable timeline, the progress of which will be reported annually through the CAMP4W Annual Report.
+Timelines will also include projected board decision points for water, energy, and infrastructure projects and programs to comprehensively prepare the Board and member agencies for anticipated CAMP4W assessments and decisions.